lizTheDeveloper/Interview-Prep/section1/String_Parsing.md

 ```

 ##Palindromes##
+Time Limit: 15 minutes
+Completion Target: 5 minutes
+Students should be able to eve
 ###Exercise###
 Write a function that accepts a string as input.
 It should return a boolean.
 True, if the string is a Palindrome.
 False, if the string is not.
 A Palindrome is the same string backwards and forwards, independent of case or spaces.